-If the radar processor 20 is to be controlled remotely over 5 the network 34, it becomes important to also be able to control remotely the marine radar functions as well.
-These functions include, preferably, power-on/off, transmit/standby, and operating range selection.
+If the radar processor 20 is to be controlled remotely over the network 34, it becomes important to also be able to control remotely the marine radar functions as well.
+These functions 5 include, preferably, power-on/off, transmit/standby, and operating range selection.
 Unfortunately, COTS marine radars designed for marine use do not come with networkenabled remote control features.
-As a result, a feature of the radar sensor of the present invention is a radar controller 40 to control the marine radar through a network-enabled software interface.
-The radar controller 40 includes hardware (e.g. switches, control codes, etc.) that integrates with the marine 15 radar to replicate control signals provided by the radar manufacturer.
+As a result, a feature of the radar sensor of the present invention is a radar controller 40 to 10 control the marine radar through a network-enabled software interface.
+The radar controller 40 includes hardware (e.g. switches, control codes, etc.) that integrates with the marine radar to provide thereto external control signals that replicate internal control signals of a built-in controller of the COTS marine radar device 12, as provided by the radar manufacturer.
 This hardware is controllable by software that preferably runs on a COTS PC, and may be the same COTS PC that houses the radar processor.
-The software provides either a user interface or programmer's interface to control the 20 aforementioned radar features.
+The software provides either a user interface or programmer's interface to control the afore- 20 mentioned radar features.
 The software can be accessed over a network (as illustrated in FIG. 1) either as a web service or through a VNC connection as described earlier.